shakacode/react_on_rails/docs/node-renderer/heroku.md

 See [lib/tasks/assets.rake](../lib/tasks/assets.rake) for a couple tasks that you can use.

-If you're using the default tmp/bundles subdirectory for the vm-renderer, you don't need to set the ENV value for `RENDERER_BUNDLE_PATH`.
+If you're using the default tmp/bundles subdirectory for the node-renderer, you don't need to set the ENV value for `RENDERER_BUNDLE_PATH`.
 Otherwise, please set this ENV value so the files get copied to the right place.